Table of Contents

 Distance From Flange end To Web’s centre

-In I-section, the distance from the flange end to the Web’s centre is less, while in H-section, The distance from the flange end to the Web’s centre is higher for the similar section of the I-beam.
+In the I-section, the distance from the flange end to the Web’s centre is less, while in H-section, The distance from the flange end to the Web’s centre is higher for the similar section of the I-beam.

 Strength